Developing Open Source is great fun! Join us on the scikit-image mailing list and tell us which of the following challenges you’d like to solve.

 To reviewers: if it is not obvious from the PR description, add a short explanation of what a branch did to the merge message and, if closing a bug, also add “Closes #123” where 123 is the issue number.

-Do not ever merge the main branch into yours.
-If GitHub indicates that the branch of your Pull Request can no longer be merged automatically, rebase onto master:
+If GitHub indicates that the branch of your Pull Request can no longer be merged automatically, merge the master branch into yours:

 Set up your editor to remove trailing whitespace.
 Follow PEP08.
 Check code with pyflakes / flake8.